apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 clients will be able to write to the same file simultaneously.
 When writing to files contained within the directories specified in this config, the client will obtain a lease on the file that will prevent any other clients from writing to the file.
-The lease will be renewed by the client until the output stream is closed, after which it will be released.
+When the output stream is closed, the lease will be released.
 To revoke a client's write access for a file, the AzureBlobFilesystem breakLease method may be called.
+If the client dies before the file can be closed and the lease released, breakLease will need to be called before another client will be able to write to the file.

 `fs.azure.lease.threads`: This is the size of the thread pool that will be used for lease operations for single writer directories.
 By default the value